Young Executives of Color (YEOC)

 - Active leaders in their high school and community

-- First generation and low income students (strongly encouraged to apply)
+- First generation students (strongly encouraged to apply)

 - Prior business experience or knowledge is not required, just an interest to learn

 Target Groups: African American, Hispanic/Latino(a), American Indian/Alaskan Native, Pacific Islander and Asian American.

 YEOC student applications are currently closed; applications for the 2015-2016 school year will open January 2015.

 The YEOC application process is completely online, students will be asked to create an account first.
 The online application includes:

 - An activities journal and 4 short essays

 Admission into YEOC is determined by the strength of your overall application.
 Items considered include: GPA, leadership activities, community engagement, short essays, and overall interest in the field of business.

 Admitted YEOC students are required to attend all monthly Saturday sessions.
 Students are expected to exhibit a professional demeanor and actively participate in all session discussions, workshops, and activities.
 Respect towards fellow students, staff, mentors, and session guests, including professional speakers and volunteers is strictly enforced.
 Appropriate business casual attire is required at all YEOC sessions unless otherwise stated.

 *Session attendance is mandatory for all students.
 All dates are subject to change with prior notice being forwarded.